≡ Menu

 • And dry eye,

-Everyone seems to “love” Bulldogs but most don’t actually choose to own one!
-And we haven’t even mentioned how expensive Bulldog puppies can be have we?
+This is probably why everyone seems to “love” Bulldogs, but most don’t choose to own one!
+And we haven’t even mentioned how expensive Bulldog puppies can be, have we?

 But if you are a “true”…

-For more information about pet insurance policies, we would recommend that you check out our Best Pet Insurance Companies article.
+For more information about pet insurance policies, we recommend you check out our Best Pet Insurance Companies article.

 { 6 comments… add one }